 - X Window System Environment

 - OSF/Motif Programmer's Guide

-- DECwindows Motif Guide to Application Programming

-- DECwindows Extensions to Motif

 - Programmer's Supplement for Release 5 of the X Window System, Version 11

 This book is published by O'Reilly and Associates, Inc.

 In addition to these documents, you can refer to reference pages for individual functions.